Ballari Karnataka, India Travel Guide

 Capturing the beauty of Hampi has wonderful opportunities, alongside the practice of respectful etiquette.

-Sunrise and sunset views from Matanga or Hemakuta Hills.
+Dawn and dusk views from Matanga or Hemakuta Hills.
 The Stone Chariot at Vittala Temple.
 Coracle rides on the Tungabhadra River.
 Virupaksha Temple's gopuram reflected in its tank.

-Always ask for permission before photographing local people, especially women and children.
-Be mindful in active shrines and at the time of religious services; photography may be restricted or require permission.
+Always ask for permission before photographing local people, most notably women and children.
+Be mindful in active shrines and during religious services; photography may be restricted or require permission.

 Drone photography requires special permits from local authorities.
 Avoid climbing on delicate ruins or religious structures for photos.
 Do not disturb wildlife or natural formations.